McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Results

 \subsection{The intrinsic merging BBH population}

-Following Section \ref{sec:postproc}, we estimate the intrinsic AGN population in a synthetic universe by sampling the properties of a galactic population (see Figure \ref{fig:orange}), categorize galaxy samples as early- or late-type, and normalize according to an assumed AGN density (Eq. \ref{eq:phi-agn}).
+Following Section \ref{sec:postproc}, we estimate the intrinsic AGN population in a synthetic universe by sampling the properties of a galactic population (see Figure \ref{fig:orange}), categorize galaxy samples as early- or late-type, and normalize according to an assumed AGN density (see Section \ref{sec:postproc}).
 Figure \ref{fig:rate-intrinsic} shows the expected BBH merger rate for binaries in a synthetic universe as a function of AGN lifetime for our two disk models (see Section \ref{sec:disk} for the details of each disk model).
 Two competing effects are at work as AGN lifetime increases: mergers which form only after a longer delay since AGN activity commences (henceforth denoted the delay time) are allowed to contribute to the population, and yet the contribution of individual mergers is reduced as our duty cycle increases (see Eq. \ref{eq:duty-cycle}).
 While these intrinsic merger rates are not yet comparable with LVK detection rates (see Section \ref{sec:results-detection} for such an analysis), they immediately highlight several important insights: i) there is a substantial population of merging BBHs predicted from AGN in a realistic population of galaxies; ii) there is a peak in merger events within the first two Myr of an AGN cycle; iii) different assumptions about the nature of AGN disks can change the simulated merger rate by at least an order of magnitude.

 Figure \ref{fig:delay-time} illustrates the correlation of delay time and total mass in the intrinsic population of BBH mergers predicted for our synthetic universe with our two disk models.
-In each case, the highest mass binaries begin to merge after the peak of merger activity, in a given AGN cycle.
+In each case, the highest mass binaries begin to merge after the peak of merger activity for a given AGN cycle.
 Here again, we highlight the impact of the AGN disk model on the predicted population of BBH mergers.
-For our \SGfixed{} disk model, we notice a much more rapid capture of the most massive BBH mergers.
-For the \SGpagn{} disk model, BBH mergers are more spread out and lower-mass mergers less correlated with delay time.
+For our \SGfixed{} disk model, the most massive BBH mergers have a higher mass than for the \SGscaled{} disk model.